The ABCs of Off-road and Recreational Vehicle Use

 Florida law distinguishes several types of off-highway and recreational vehicles: ATVs, ROVs, OHMs, low-speed vehicles and golf carts.
 In this library article, personal injury attorney, Jeffrey Meldon, defines the various categories of off-road vehicles and gives the rules regarding their operation, according to Florida Law.

-Recreational off-highway vehicle (ROV) is any motorized recreational off-highway vehicle 60 inches or less in width, having a dry weight of 1,500 pounds or less, designed to travel on four or more non-highway tires, and, unlike an ATV, having nonstraddle seating and a steering wheel (Fla.
-Stat.
-261.03 (9)).
+Recreational off-highway vehicle (ROV) is any motorized recreational off-highway vehicle 60 inches or less in width, with a dry weight of 1,500 pounds or less, designed to travel on four or more non-highway tires, and, unlike an ATV, having non-straddle seating and a steering wheel (261.03 (9)).
 Motorized go-karts also fall into this category.

 Low-speed vehicle is any four-wheeled electric vehicle whose top speed is between 20 to 25 miles per hour.

-Golf cart is a motor vehicle designed and manufactured for operation on a golf course for sporting or recreational purposes and that is not capable of exceeding speeds of 20 miles per hour.
+Golf cart is a motor vehicle designed and manufactured for operation on a golf course for sporting or recreational purposes and is not capable of exceeding speeds of 20 miles per hour.

-We are experienced personal injury attorneys, trial lawyers, negotiators, litigators, paralegals, and staff that have been proudly working to get accident victims the justice they deserve for over 40 years in Gainesville, Ocala, Lake City, Inverness, and the rest of North Central Florida and North Florida.
-Accidents involving a car crash, truck wreck, and motorcycle, bicycle, or pedestrian accidents, dog bites, slip and falls, medical malpractice, and criminal defense are all included in our practice.
+We are experienced personal injury attorneys, trial lawyers, negotiators, litigators, paralegals, and staff who have proudly fought to get accident victims the justice they deserve for over 40 years in Florida.
+Our practice handles all manner of accidents, including car crashes, truck wrecks, motorcycle, bicycle, and pedestrian accidents, dog bites, and slip and fall, medical malpractice, and criminal defense cases.

-Contact Meldon Law at 800-373-8000 immediately if you have been involved in a serious auto, truck, or motorcycle accident.
-We are in your community, have the experience and resources required to work towards obtaining a fair settlement for you – we are here to help you.
+Contact Meldon Law immediately at 800-373-8000 if you have been involved in a serious auto, truck, or motorcycle accident.
+We are in your community and have the experience and resources required to obtain a fair settlement for you – we are here to help you.